Catastrophic fate of Schwarzschild black holes in a thermal bath: Full dynamics

 Two crucial dynamical aspects, beyond the scope of this article, should be accounted for before any reliable conclusion can be drawn: the expansion (or contraction) of the Universe beyond its consequence on the radiation density and the evolution of the black hole horizon itself. \\

-Many works are devoted to both aspects but it remains hard to get a clear and non-controversial picture.
-Black holes in a radiation dominated universe were, in particular, studied in details in \cite{Babichev:2018ubo}.
+Many works are devoted to both aspects but it remains hard to get a clear and noncontroversial picture.
+Black holes in a radiation-dominated universe were, in particular, studied in detail in \cite{Babichev:2018ubo}.
 The metric obtained is

 in curvature coordinates.
-This line elements develops a curvature singularity at $r=r_g$ and is strictly valid only for $r_g<r<t$, that is between the black hole horizon and the cosmological horizon.
-The basic behavior, building on the analysis of \cite{Babichev:2004yx}, is however in agreement with the picture drawn in this article.
-Many situations beyond the radiation-dominated background were also considered (see, {\it e.g.}, \cite{Kiselev:2002dx} -- pushed further in \cite{Heydarzade:2016zof} -- which is very useful for deriving generalized metrics in a non-vacuum environment).
+This line element develops a curvature singularity at $r=r_g$ and is strictly valid only for $r_g<r<t$, that is between the black hole horizon and the cosmological horizon.
+The basic behavior, building on the analysis of \cite{Babichev:2004yx} is, however, in agreement with the picture drawn in this article.
+Many situations beyond the radiation-dominated background were also considered (see, {\it e.g.}, \cite{Kiselev:2002dx} -- pushed further in \cite{Heydarzade:2016zof} -- which is very useful for deriving generalized metrics in a nonvacuum environment).
 Some interesting hints can already be found with the Vaidya metric, describing the absorption (or emission) of null dust.
-The very meaning of the associated horizons is however still debated \cite{nielsen}.
+The very meaning of the associated horizons is, however, still debated \cite{nielsen}.
 The most promising approach to deal with dynamical black holes in the framework we consider is probably the one advocated in \cite{Nielsen:2005af}.
-Event horizons are indeed not well suited for evolving black holes and quite a lot can be inferred from the evolution and the apparent horizon in Painlev\'e-Gullstrand coordinates (that are regular at the horizon).\\
+Event horizons are indeed not well suited for evolving black holes, and quite a lot can be inferred from the evolution and the apparent horizon in Painlev\'e-Gullstrand coordinates (that are regular at the horizon).\\

 Although the expansion (or contraction) of the Universe is not the most important aspect for the points we are making here, it would in principle make sense to generalize this study by considering metrics found, {\it e.g.}, in \cite{Faraoni:2007es,Gao:2008jv}.
-In particular, when the mass depends on time in a flat FLRW background, the line element -- generalizing the McVittie results -- reads \cite{Faraoni:2008tx}:
+In particular, when the mass depends on time in a flat FLRW background, the line element -- generalizing the McVittie results -- reads \cite{Faraoni:2008tx}

 Interesting paths are also suggested in \cite{Abdalla:2013ara,Guariento:2015cxa}.\\